KevinAst/feature-u/docs/crossCommunication.md

     resource from whatever feature(s) wish to supply it"_.
 This is the first half of a {{book.guide.crossCom_resourceContract}}!

+    Typically a `use` contract is made with wildcards, although not required.
+Wildcards allow external features to inject their content autonomously.

     **SideBar**: It is important that the consumer fulfill this contract by programmatically accessing the resource defined in it's `use` contract _(through {{book.api.FassetsObject}} or
     {{book.api.withFassets}} HoC)_.
 This is outside the control of **feature-u**.

   - **Definition:**

     When defining a resource in the **pull** philosophy, the supplier